Let's Develop the Dungeon

 "Heee~, just running with the hedgehog golem is intimidating enough~, so easy~"

-I had the three use whatever prototype golems they liked to drive the enemies toward designated checkpoints.
+I had the three use whatever prototype golems they liked to drive the enemies through designated checkpoints.

 "Uwah, a-a net?!
 Damn, I can't get it off!"